sakkyoi/VGG16-Image-Reverse-Engine/README.md

 It contains the following parts:
 1. Search images without any modification
 2. Search images with Gaussian Noise
-3. Search images with clusterring (K-Means) and Gaussian Noise
+3. Search images with clustering (K-Means) and Gaussian Noise

 This file also explains the process of searching images in detail.